 In other words, the American cares about Phuong and wants what is best for her, even saying at one point that he wishes Fowler could marry her.
 That is, he would be willing to give her up knowing that she would be taken care of.
 Fowler, on the other hand, has the exact opposite attitude.
 His love for her, if you can call it that, is of the most selfish kind.
 The remark that he would be willing to ruin her is no mere hyperbole, for that is likely to be her fate if she stays with him.

-This fits with the stereotype of the atheist in the late 1950s, a stereotype not completely extinguished to this day: someone who is selfish and amoral.
-Also part of the stereotype at that time is that of being unpleasant.
+This fits with the stereotype of the atheist: someone who is selfish and amoral.
+Also part of the stereotype of an atheist is that of being unpleasant.
 Fowler is churlish and rude, unlike the American, who is easygoing and forgiving.
+Some might argue that while this attitude toward atheists was prevalent in the late 1950s when this movie was made, this is much less so today.
+However, as we shall see, the remake is confirmation that this attitude still prevails.

 Fowler writes to his wife, telling her of his situation, and asks for a divorce.
 Phuong notes that he never asked his wife for a divorce before.
 When he tells her he will have to return to England, she offers to return with him as his mistress, but he rebuffs the offer, saying she would be uncomfortable there not being married to him.
 But we know that he cares nothing about her interests.
 He is the one who would be uncomfortable.
 When he finally gets a reply from his wife saying no to a divorce, he lies to Phuong, telling her his wife has agreed.
 He does this merely to put off the day when he will lose her.